 “You have been given a whole education…that does not shy away from asking the deeper questions that challenge our faith… that does not seek to omit theory, but rather requires the discipline to discern whether those theories properly reflect the word of God… that matures your spirit, challenges your mind, and even strengthens your body.”

 That’s an excerpt from the Student Response speech that Jamie Weathers gave during ORU’s 2008 Commencement ceremony.
 Her speech inspired an ORU donor to partner with the university in creating the Quest Whole Person Scholarship program.
-This year, we’re marking the tenth anniversary of the speech that started it all!
+Recently, we marked the tenth anniversary of the speech that started it all!

 Nominations & Support